netifi/netifi-quickstart-java/README.md

 # proteus-quickstart

+## Prerequisites

 ## Bugs and Feedback
-For bugs, questions and discussions please use the [Github Issues](https://github.com/netifi/proteus-quickstart/issues).
+For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-quickstart/issues).

 ## License
 Copyright 2017 Netifi Inc.